GrayScale2000-xc/Main/README.md

 sup, i'm GrayScale.

 interested in coding,
-currently working on c.ai custom syntax, willing to do any development.
+works on c.ai custom syntax [GX12],
+willing to do any development.

 makes a text-based OS called MirrorOS